SeldonIO/seldonio.github.com/python-package.md

   * [unicodecsv](https://github.com/jdunck/python-unicodecsv)
   * [kazoo](https://kazoo.readthedocs.org/en/latest/)
   * [boto](https://github.com/boto/boto)

+The above packages themselves have many dependencies so if you are starting from scratch it may be best to install [Anaconda](http://continuum.io/downloads) which will provide many of the dependencies or use the Docker container below.

 After installing the dependencies from a [seldon-server install](seldon-server-setup.html) go to  ```external/predictor/python``` and run
 {% highlight bash %}